-In 2015-2016, Greece experienced an unprecedented influx of migrants and refugees fleeing war and deprivation in their home countries, or in search of a better and safer life in the EU.
-The closure of the border between the former Yugoslav Republic of Macedonia and Greece in early March 2016 had the effect of leaving thousands of refugees and migrants stranded in Greece – often without adequate accommodation, healthcare and access to education.
+From the period from 2015 to 2016, Greece experienced an unprecedented influx of migrants and refugees fleeing war and deprivation in their home countries in the Middle East and south Asia, or in search of a better and safer life in the EU.
+The closure of the border between the former Yugoslav Republic of Macedonia and Greece in early March 2016 left thousands of refugees and migrants stranded in Greece – often without adequate accommodation, healthcare, and access to education.

 The overall humanitarian situation of refugees and migrants on the mainland has improved over recent months.
 The situation on the islands is challenging as migrants and refugees arriving on the islands after 20 March 2016 have to stay there until a decision on their asylum application has been taken.

-Under a newly established EU Emergency Support Instrument, the Commission has so far allocated over €440 million for responding to the refugee situation Greece.
+Under the EU Emergency Support Instrument, the Commission has so far allocated over €440 million for responding to the refugee situation Greece.
 This sum has been contracted to the EU's humanitarian aid partners in Greece such as UN bodies, the Red Cross/Crescent movement and NGOs.

 Since 2015, the European Commission has helped coordinate the arrival of in-kind assistance to Greece through the European Civil Protection Mechanism.
 To date, twenty participating states to the Mechanism have offered more than 200 000 items to Greece in response to the immediate needs created by the crisis with items such as tents, beds, sleeping bags, blankets, hygiene kits, power generators, water pumps, firefighting equipment and other specialised equipment.